JanHendrikVanHeusden/Kute/README.md

 A non-exhaustive summary of issues with alternatives

 1. ###### Using IDE templates
-    Of course you can simply generate `toString()`, `equals()` and `hashCode()` using your IDE's templates, and it works as a charm
+    Of course, you can simply generate `toString()`, `equals()` and `hashCode()` using your IDE's templates, and it works as a charm

     But then: you can't see at a glance which properties are in there, in which order, and even more important: what is missing!
     And wish you luck if you need to add some property somewhere in the middle!

 2. ###### Objects methods for `equals()` and `hashCode()`
-    Works well... but no help or guarantees to assure that this couple is in in sync
+    Works well... but no help or guarantees to assure that this couple is in sync
    * In sync: such that `hashCode()` does not include properties that `equals()` does not reference

 3. ###### `Objects.toString()` not as robust as we want